 Traditional Medicare does not cover the first 3 pints of blood.
 We are not sure exactly what this costs but a good guess would be $150 per pint.
-Plan F covers this benefit so it would save you $150 x 3 = $450
+Plan G and Plan F cover this benefit so it would save you $150 x 3 = $450

 • Foreign Travel: (You could save $50,000)

 Traditional medicare doesn’t cover any foreign travel benefits.
-Plan F would save you up to $50,000 of foreign medical expenses.
+Plan F or Plan G would save you up to $50,000 of foreign medical expenses.

-Total up all the above additional costs covered by Medigap plan F and you have over $998,207 in cost not covered by Traditional Medicare.
-Now, it would be nearly impossible to have all those expenses in one year but you can see that if you had serious health issues and didn’t have plan F Medigap, the cost would add up.
+Total up all the above additional costs covered by Medigap plan F and Plan G and you have nearly 1 million dollars in cost not covered by Traditional Medicare.
+Now, it would be impossible to have all those expenses in one year but you can see that if you had serious health issues and didn’t have Medigap F or G, the cost would add up.

 Check out our learn about Medigap Plan F alternatives here.
 As always, if you have any questions, please call us at the number above and we would be glad to review your options.